 To address the urgent and immediate need for R&D tools for the fight against the public health threat from SARS-CoV-2, IBT Bioservices now offers a pseudotype virus system to assay inhibition of infectivity in a BSL-2 environment.
 Briefly, Vesicular Stomatitis virus (VSV) glycoprotein gene (G) has been substituted with SARS-CoV-2 Spike Protein (rVSV pseudotyped SARS-CoV-2 Spike).
 The recombinant rVSV-DG SARS-CoV-2 Spike has been incorporated into a convenient luciferase-based neutralization assay for evaluating the efficacy of drug candidates that target Spike-mediated infection (Figure 1).
 This system is similar to previously published and validated VSV pseudotype platform for Ebolavirus and Marburgvirus1,2,3.

 The increasing rate of bacterial resistance creates a challenging environment for the development of therapies for bacterial infections.
-Bacterial skin infections are one of the leading manifestations of infectious disease in the world.
+Bacterial skin infections are one of the leading manifestations of infectious diseases in the world.
 Staphylococcus aureus—both Methicillin-resistant (MRSA) and Methicillin-Sensitive (MSSA) strains—is the leading cause of skin and soft tissue infections in the USA.
-It is the leading cause of hospital associated (HA) and community associated (CA) infections worldwide.
+It is the leading cause of hospital-associated (HA) and community-associated (CA) infections worldwide.